infrae/infrae.testing/README.txt

 The layer provides you the following useful methods:

 ``login(username)``
-   Log as a the given username
+   Log as a the given username.

 ``logout()``
-   Logout
+   Logout.

 ``get_root_folder()``
    Return the root of the database, *not* wrapped in a request.